 For many young men, nutrition isn't always a focus.
 There are many transitions going on at this point in life.
 Busy schedules and new environments can lead to unhealthful eating habits such as skipping meals or snacks, eating nothing but fast food, overeating, and drinking excessive amounts of sugar-sweetened beverages or alcohol.
-Along with inconsistent eating patterns, young men may experience weight gain or a lack of energy.
+Along with inconsistent eating patterns, young men may experience fluctuations in weight and a lack of energy.

 Making healthful choices to fuel a young, active mind and body starts with balance.
-Follow a nutritious eating plan featuring lean protein, vegetables and whole-grains.
-Have fruit and low-fat dairy products such as milk, cheese and yogurt for snacks.
+Follow a nutritious eating plan featuring lean protein, vegetables, fruits and whole grains.
 By eating well now, you can lessen your risk of health-related problems later.
 Try these nine changes:

 Eat Vegetables and Fruits